freeCodeCamp/freeCodeCamp/guide/english/c/if/index.md

 The if statement executes different blocks of code based on conditions.

+If the Boolean expression evaluates to true, then the block of code inside the 'if' statement will be executed.
+If the Boolean expression evaluates to false, then the first set of code after the end of the 'if' statement (after the closing curly brace) will be executed.

+C programming language assumes any non-zero and non-null values as true and if it is either zero or null, then it is assumed as false value.

 ```
 if (condition) {
 	// Do something when `condition` is true